 Honduras has high biodiversity and a wide range of ecosystems.
-It is part of the Mesoamerican biodiversity hotspot, and in Honduras alone, there are approximately 8,000 known species of plants, 276 reptiles, 153 amphibians, 771 birds, and 220 species of mammals.
-There are numerous Key Biodiversity Areas in Honduras, two overlapping with the project area (see figure below).
+It is part of the Mesoamerican biodiversity hotspot, and in Honduras alone, there are approximately 8,000 known species of plants, 276 reptiles, 153 amphibians, 771 birds, and 220 species of mammalss.
+There are numerous Key Biodiversity Areas in Honduras, two of which overlapoverlapping with the project area (see figure